Kiryuumaru/NukeBuildHelpers/docs/TestEntry.md

 ﻿# TestEntry Documentation

 This document provides an overview of the fluent API functionalities available for `TestEntry` through the extension methods provided under the namespace `NukeBuildHelpers.Entry.Extensions`.
+If test entry run errors, the `BuildEntry` and `PublishEntry` configured will not run.

 ## Features